Ministries: Ways to Serve at St. Philip's

 Nursery

-From 9:00 a.m. – Noon on Sunday mornings, a Nursery is available for children from newborn to age 4.
-We have a paid Nursery Attendant who have completed “Safeguarding God’s Children.”
-The Nursery is in Wyatt Hall.
+During the services on Sunday mornings, a Nursery is available for children from newborn to age 4.
+The Nursery is in The Ministry Center, convenient to Wyatt Hall.
 For other parish events, the nursery may be opened if there are volunteers to staff it.
-All people who work in the Nursery must have taken Safeguarding God’s Children, a diocesan standards of conduct program.
-They also have to have been at St. Philip’s for at least six months.
+This ministry is actively looking for an assistant in our nursery, as well as a volunteer to help schedule volunteers.

 Stewardship Team